awto/estransducers/README.md

  * `produce` - takes AST node and returns stream of AST traversal events
  * `consume` - takes stream and build AST node from it

+It also exports `Tag` object for default AST field and type names.

 Calling `consume` may be not necessary if AST is updated in place, however this may be not a good idea.